Ross Gload: Kansas City Royals

 Andrew Sisco.
 In 2007, with Kansas City, Gload logged career highs in at-bats and RBIs, being used as a starter more than in the past.
 He batted .288 with seven homers and 51 RBIs in 102 games.

 During the 2007–2008 offseason, Gload signed a two-year Major League contract with Kansas City.

 Florida Marlins

 On April 1, 2009, Gload was traded to the Florida Marlins for a player to be named later.
-Gload's batting entrance song is Harvester of Sorrow by Metallica.

 On May 22, 2009 Gload made his pitching debut, pitching a scoreless ninth inning versus the Tampa Bay Rays.
 He and Wes Helms set an MLB record for most pinch-hits by a duo.

 Philadelphia Phillies

 On December 15, 2009, Gload signed a 2-year, $2.6 million contract with the Philadelphia Phillies.
 In 2012, Gload's contract with the Phillies expired, making him a free agent.